menu facebook twitter instagram pinterest youtube search chevron-down chevron-up

 Buying travel insurance usually starts with inputting dates, reading as much fine print as possible, and hoping it all works out if you need to make a claim.
 Having used four different companies over the past decade, it’s been a similar experience every time.

-Faye had quite a different interface, though.
+Faye had quite a different interface, though, which you can check out here.
 It felt much more human to me.

 You’ll begin by putting in your location, dates, and amount of travelers with you.
 The policy quote will have the main points, with a link at the bottom to read the full policy.
 Keep in mind that preexisting conditions can be covered as long as you purchase your plan within 14 days of your initial trip deposit, and are medically able to travel when you purchase your plan.